michaeldoylecs/gtnh-toolkit/README.md

 # GTNH Toolkit

 > [!Warning]
 > This project is very much a work-in-progress.
-The project does not currently handle machine power usage or overclocking.
+The project does not currently handle machine overclocking or other intricacies.
 If you decide to use it, please report any bugs, issues, or awkwardness as a GitHub issue.

 GTNH Toolkit is a tool for designing factories in the Minecraft modpack GregTech: New Horizons.
 It automatically balancing the inputs and outputs of a given set of recipes to